 - A four-week supervised practicum placement designed to give participants an English-speaking professional experience within an Indonesian or international organisation (or with an individual practitioner, artist collective or art/design studio) operating within Indonesia’s creative industries.

-ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director, Ms Elena Williams.
+ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director, Dr Adrian Budiman.

-In addition, an Academic Program Officer (PO) is assigned for the duration of the CADPP to oversee all aspects of the program, including the supervision of its academic content.
+In addition, an Academic Program Officer (APO) is assigned for the duration of the CADPP to oversee all aspects of the program, including the supervision of its academic content.

-Elly Kent was the 2017 CADPP Program Officer.
+Elly Kent was the 2017 CADPP Program Officer, and will return as the 2018 CADPP Program Officer.
 Elly Kent is a translator, writer, artist and PhD candidate in art theory and practice at the ANU School of Art.
 She was the recipient of a Prime Minister’s Australia-Asia Postgraduate Award in 2012, and the 4A Centre for Contemporary Asian Art’s emerging artist award in the same year.
 Read more about Elly here.

 Some important points to note